Editor’s note … this article, first posted in 2014 for the wizard it describes, has been updated as follows:

-- Update June 2015: This wizard was renamed from the Data Restructuring Wizard to the Dark Data Discovery Wizard, and is provided free in the IRI Workbench, and for NextForm Lite users.
+- June 2015: This wizard was renamed from the Data Restructuring Wizard to the Dark Data Discovery Wizard, and was provided free in IRI Workbench for users of IRI NextForm Lite.

 This is the second of a three-part blog series introducing IRI’s unstructured data discovery technology.
 The first article introduced the unstructured “dark data” sources that IRI’s data restructuring wizard supports.
 This article shows how the wizard works.
 The third article shows how the restructured data can be used by all IRI software products.

 The idea of dark data in unstructured sources and formats was introduced in Finding Dark Data in Unstructured Sources (to introduce the IRI Data Restructuring Wizard).
 Recall that corporations and government agencies may have a lot of useful information trapped in these unstructured formats that can be mashed up with other (usually structured) repositories and mined for the benefit of operations, promotions, analytics, law enforcement, etc. However, some of these sources are difficult to parse, and the data they contain need structure to be useful in data integration and reporting contexts.
 This is where IRI’s Dark Data Discovery Wizard is useful; it unlocks and organizes dark data so it can start driving real value to the business.

 The general idea is that, after parsing through the data in unstructured sources, you can output what you’re looking for into a structured text (flat) file, with its layouts automatically defined in a data definition file (.DDF).
 The file and its metadata repository are easily used and re-used by IRI software to integrate, transform, migrate, mask, and report on that data, and/or feed it to other applications.